saltysystems/overworld/doc/protocol.md

 ```

-A client using `libgremlin.gd` will be able to simply call
+A client using `libsaline.gd` will be able to simply call

 ```
 NetworkClient.send_hello("Hello world!")